Adamwgoh/Mysterygame1/README.md

 - All arts,images and fonts are taken from the internet, I should take them down anytime, no Copyrights Infringements intended!

 They say posting your own code online is a brave and good thing to do.
 So here comes new habits for the new year!

+Update 2/1/15 : Happy New Year!
+I'm repositioning this code to be an Open-Source, RPG-like game engine that could be easily used to create different games.
+No friendly GUI Interface planned at this moment, just the game engine source code.
+Stay tuned for updates!